 Pumpkin Roast?
 Most folks are familiar with roasted pumpkin seeds.
 Pie pumpkins also can be roasted.
 There are risks in recycling a carved pumpkin.
 Smaller pumpkins should cook during story time.

 Horror Stories Adults Tell at a Campfire

 Culture Club?
-Campfire ghost stories for adults and children strengthen bonding.
-Awareness of bugs, shadows, smoke and sparks rises with sounds after nightfall.
-Impactful camp-out horror tales belong to ghosts.
+Campfire frights for adults strengthen bonding.
+Awareness of bugs, shadows, sounds, smoke and sparks rises after nightfall.
+Impactful camp-out horror tales scream of monsters, not ghosts.

 Craft Work?
 Fright nights can be built around a circus of themes.
 Limits of grossness, terror and horror need not be reached.
-Stories can accommodate listeners of all ages.
-Fantasy is equally startling and emboldening.
+Stories can accommodate all listeners.
+Fantasy is startling and emboldening.

 Ghastly Monsters?
-A scary weapon comes to life in the woods, making the worst of nightmares come true.
+A scary insect comes to life in the woods, making the worst of nightmares come true.
 Friends and family start to disappear from around the fire pit.
-Will anyone be left to finish the story?
+Who will be left to finish the story?

 Benefits for All

 Divine Intervention?
-Campfire horror stories awaken a healthy “fight or flight” reflex, raise alertness and hone protective skills.
-Gritty, untamed bravery, psychology and defenses may come in handy for future needs.
+Campfire scares awaken “fight or flight” reflexes, raise alertness and hone protective skills.
+Gritty, untamed bravery and defenses may come in handy for future needs.

-Depth Finders Ghosts remind us everything cannot be seen.
-Atoms, molecules, formulas and gases teach everyone to look beyond surfaces.
-With ghost stories children are exposed to invisible dimensions of things.
+Depth Finders Like molecules, atoms and gases, ghosts teach everyone to look beyond surfaces.
+With ghost stories children receive early exposure to the invisible dimensions of things.

 Lesson Plan?
 Kids learn the meaning of words specific to ghosts and ghost stories.
-They develop opinions about the existence of ghosts and similar creatures.
-Most of all, they learn to pleasure of hearing and telling stories.
+They learn to treasure hearing and telling stories.
+Best of all, they can make Valentine friends with ghost stories.